ioccc-src/winner/1991/westley/README.md

 ```

 [Cody Boone Ferguson](/winners.html#Cody_Boone_Ferguson) fixed a segfault in
 this program which prevented it from working.
-The problem was the read-only
+The problem was that the read-only
 char array `char *z[]` was being written to.
 The fix was to change it to `char
 z[][100]` in two spots (see if you can determine why two places, not one!).
 Why
 100 when the longest string is < 100?
 Because a shorter value caused strange